kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 run()  # runs on pandas
 ```

-It's nice that switching between pandas, Spark and Dask is quite straightforward.
-Many users may also appreciate the ability to mix and match SQL and Python objects.
+The biggest strength of Fugue is that switching between pandas, Spark and Dask is as simple as changing the engine variable.
+Many users also appreciate the ability to interleave SQL and Python code within the same data transformation.

 ---